How to Recognize Alcohol Dependence & Alcohol Abuse

 Moderate drinking doesn’t pose a problem to adults.
 But when you drink too much or too often or when alcohol consumption gets out of control, you may find yourself on a dangerous path to alcohol abuse and alcohol dependence.

 Effects of alcohol vary widely from person to person, so how can you tell when you or someone you know have a drinking problem?
+Online therapy can be a valuable resource in helping individuals recognize the warning signs and symptoms and provide the necessary support for addressing alcohol-related issues.
 Read on to learn about how to recognize the warning signs and symptoms.

 What is the difference between alcohol abuse and alcohol dependence?